pelkmanslab/CellProfilerPelkmans/doc/TESTS.md

 Raw-inputs for pipelines (images, illumination correction files etc.).
 Sub-directories $A, B, C, etc.$ each represent different sets of raw-inputs.

 ### *State/*
 Snapshots of execution state (e.g. serialized *handles* files) from matlab.
+They are grouped:
-They are grouped first by the purpose of the test (e.g. a module name), and then by *A, B, C, etc.* referring to the associated input data, and then by a number in the filename *1_handles_in.mat*, as there might be several cases.
+1. The purpose of the test (e.g. a module name)
+2. Then by *A, B, C, etc.* referring to the associated input data
+3. Then by a number in the filename *1_handles_in.mat*, as there might be several cases.
+Please preserve the filename pattern.

 Each of these folder has a file *pathOld.txt* that records the images-directory used when the snapshops were made.
 This will be recorded within the *handles* data structures.
 It is used for search-and-replace operations during the unit tests, to update the paths to a new location.